 Comair and Dardare (1992) carried out a testing programme on thread-rodded connections with grouted sleeves.
 It was accepted that this connection system is usually viewed as more economical than other systems used in France.
+The model test specimen is a beam-to-column interior connection designated as "BC1" and assumed to be located in the first storey of a three-storey, two-bay moment resisting frame.
+Based on test data, it has been decided that the elastic moment is roughly estimated to be equal to 20% of the failure moment.

 Chefdebien and Dardare (1994) have focused on the behaviour of thread rodded beam column connections within the framework of the design of a three storey two bay building.
+Five tests were carried out on intermediate and upper level beam column connections with different parameters which is bearing of the beams, filling between beams, and anchorage reinforcement.
 According to the test results, it has been concluded that the continuity moment on intermediate support could easily be increased to a value equal to 30% of the bending moment of a simply supported beam.

-Mahdi (1992) carried out fourteen tests to evaluate experimentally the degree of semi-rigidity afforded by the most common types of beam-to-column connections used in the precast concrete industry in the U.K. It has been observed that all connections possessed some strength and stiffness, but the capacities varied over a wide range, i.e., from 5 to 210 kNm, and stiffness from 200 to 19,000 kNm/rad.
+Mahdi (1992) carried out fourteen tests to evaluate experimentally the degree of semi-rigidity afforded by the most common types of beam-to-column connections used in the precast concrete industry in the U.K. It has been observed that all connections possessed some strength and stiffness, but the capacities varied over a wide range, i.e from 5 to 210 kNm, and stiffness from 200 to 19,000 kNm/rad.

 Virdi and Ragupathy (1992) conducted eight tests on precast concrete sub-frames to provide data for the validation of computational results.
 Each sub-frame consisted of a 6 m long continuous column together with a stub length (2 m) of the beam.
+The dimensions of the test specimens were essentially predetermined in terms of height and overall cross section dimension (300 mm square for the column and 450×300 mm for the beam).
+The ultimate loads obtained from all the eight experiments are compared with the computed results.
+The correlation for axial loads is within 7%.
 It has been reported that results for the tests show good correlation.
 By comparing the slopes of the beam and column at the beam column junction, it has been possible to deduce the moment rotation characteristic of the particular connection.

 Mohamed and Jolly (1995) conducted two full-scale test programmes on sleeved bolt connections.
+Test series A examined the influence of bolt density on overall joint behaviour, e.g., failure mode, ultimate strength and stiffness.
+Test series B studied the effect of concrete strength and its confinement on the load-carrying capacity of single-bolted joints.
 Joint moment stiffness has been characterized by the moment-rotation curves.
 These curves show that the number of bolts per joint has an effect on the joint's rotational rigidity.

 Loo and Yao (1995) investigated the strength and deformation behaviour of two types of precast reinforced concrete beam-to-column connections.
+Referred to as Types A and B, these connections have been recommended by the PCI Committee on Connection Details and the Australian Prestressed Concrete Group for use in precast reinforced concrete building frames.
 A total of 18 half-scale interior connection models were designed, built, and tested to failure to evaluate their strength and ductility properties under static and unidirectional repeated loading.
 They include four monolithic models and four each of the precast connection Types A and B static load tests.
-From the results, it was concluded that all the precast models possessed not only greater ductility but also higher stiffness than their monolithic counterparts.